alalaxjz/HilbertCurve-HanoiTower-visualization-in-C/README.md

     return 0;
 }<br></pre>

 Notice that we count all the point that need to be discussed:total = 1LL * m * m. for (d = 0; d < total; ++d).
-Since every square contains four small square we define every two digits of d in binary(00,01,10,11)to be the calculated and consider whether to flip and swap it.
+Since every square contains four small square we define every two bits of d in binary(00,01,10,11)to be the calculated and consider whether to flip and swap it.
 In this situation:

 <pre><br>
 00|01